 Mountain biking mirrors the difficulty rating of ski hills, ranging from greens (circles), blues (squares), and black and double-black diamonds.
 These ratings consider the grade of the track, the surface-type and track width, among other qualifiers.

 Locals may name, rate, mark their trails differently, but consensus on expert-level tracks is widely accepted in the community.

-If you’re looking for a guided adventure through Cunningham, sign up for a three hour lesson with Bike Hike Tours.
+However, if you’re looking for a guided adventure through Cunningham specifically, sign up for a three hour lesson with Bike Hike Tours.
 Bikes and helmets are included, and you can use or mention the code 57hrs when booking for an exclusive $20 discount!

 |Getting to Cunningham Park|

 Take the QM8 express bus and get off at 73rd Ave/210th St, a couple blocks from the trailhead.